Voyz/databay/docs/source/extending/extending_inlets.rst

         # produces one records
         return {random.randint(0, 50), random.randint(0, 100)}

-Same is true when explicitly creating multiple records within :any:`pull` and returning these.
+Same is true when explicitly creating multiple records within :any:`pull <Inlet.pull>` and returning these.

 .. code-block:: python